Aminebaite/Machine_Learning_Trading_Bot/README.md

     -Train a new machine learning model and compare its performance to that of a baseline model.

-## Technologies : This project leverages Anaconda and Jupyterlab with Python 3.7:
+## Technologies :

-## Technologies : This project leverages Anaconda and Jupyterlab with Python 3.7:
+This project leverages Anaconda and Jupyterlab with Python 3.7:

 We need also to import the following libraries and dependencies :
 ```